elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 The registry needs to guarantee that the dictionary is always up to date.
 For example, if one of the bucket processes crashes due to a bug, the registry must clean up the dictionary in order to avoid serving stale entries.
 In Elixir, we describe this by saying that the registry needs to *monitor* each bucket.

 We will use a [GenServer](https://hexdocs.pm/elixir/GenServer.html) to create a registry process that can monitor the bucket processes.
-GenServer provides an industrial strength framework for building servers in both Elixir and  <abbr title="Open Telecom Platform">OTP</abbr>.
+GenServer provides industrial strength functionality for building servers in both Elixir and  <abbr title="Open Telecom Platform">OTP</abbr>.

 ## Our first GenServer